hobosock/decklist/README.md

 **collection_path** This is the path to your collection file that Decklist will attempt to load automatically on startup.
 This can be updated from within the program when successfully loading a collection file in the **Collection** tab.

 ## Installation
+### Binaries
 Decklist can be installed by downloading the binaries from the *Releases* page.
+### Building From Source
 If you have the Rust toolchain installed, you can build from source by cloning this repository and running `cargo build --release`.
+### Cargo
+`cargo install decklist`